leoossa/A-deck/README.md

 Basically - it sends any webpage (current tab) to your **Deck** on your **Nextcloud** instance by creating a *card*.

+You can set up specific `Xpath` selectors for given domain names.

 Here's the option page:

 ![options screenshot](https://raw.githubusercontent.com/leoossa/A-deck/master/screenshots/options.png)